J.D. Davis Player Props: Giants vs. Marlins

 J.D.
 Davis At The Plate

-- Davis has 14 hits, which is best among San Francisco hitters this season, while batting .341 with five extra-base hits.
+- Davis leads San Francisco with 14 hits, batting .311 this season with five extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 54th, and he is eighth in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 43rd in batting average, 81st in on-base percentage, and 16th in slugging.

-- In 61.5% of his 13 games this season, Davis has picked up at least one hit.
-He's also had five multi-hit games.
+- Davis has reached base via a hit in eight games this season (of 14 played), and had multiple hits in five of those games.

-- Davis has driven home a run in five games this year (38.5%), including more than one RBI in 23.1% of his games and producing three or more of his team's runs on three occasions..
+- Davis has picked up an RBI in 35.7% of his games this season, with more than one RBI in 21.4% of his games.
+He has also plated three or more runs in three contests.

-- In six of 13 games this year, he has scored, including multiple runs once.
+- In six of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.